By using this site, you agree to the Privacy Policy and Terms of Use.

 Processing Timeline Explains Nutritional Differences

-Frozen storage maintains biochemical stability, particularly preserving vitamin C indefinitely at standard freezer temperatures.
+The UC Davis study explains that frozen storage maintains biochemical stability, particularly preserving vitamin C indefinitely at standard freezer temperatures.
 This controlled environment prevents the enzymatic degradation that typically occurs during extended fresh produce storage and transportation cycles.

 Frozen vegetables are blanched and frozen within hours of harvest, locking in nutrient content at peak levels, while fresh produce undergoes extended storage and transport that can degrade vitamin content